r-k-b/velordin/README.md

 # why?

-the old connector (`accelo-powerbi`) has too much complexity and technical debt.
+the old connector (`accelo-powerbi`) has too much complexity, technical debt, and it doesn't meet requirements.